joamafer/SwiftTips/README.md

 Source: https://files.slack.com/files-pri/T036BGQE6-F2CRTPJU8/slack_for_ios_upload.jpg

-9) Int over UInt:
+## Int over UInt:

 Use UInt only when you specifically need an unsigned integer type with the same size as the platform’s native word size.
 If this is not the case, Int is preferred, even when the values to be stored are known to be non-negative.
 A consistent use of Int for integer values aids code interoperability, avoids the need to convert between different number types, and matches integer type inference, as described in Type Safety and Type Inference.

 Source: https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-XID_411

-10) Array of NSLayoutConstraints as IBOutlets: Outlet Collection
+## Outlet Collection

-Did you know you can create an array of IBOutlets as part of the same property?
+Did you know you can create an array of NSLayoutConstraints as part of the same property?
 This is called outlet collection and it's really useful in terms of deactivating/activating and removing/adding constraints at the same time with just one line of code.
 Also, in case you want to access to a specific constraint of that array, you can do it by accessing the element through the tag.
 For example:

 ```swift
 @IBOutlet var widthConstraints: [NSLayoutConstraint]!